The Blue Lake in Mount Gambier occupies one of the craters of the extinct volcano after which the city has been named.

 The 3.6 kilometre road and walking track around the circumference of the Blue Lake provides access to many viewing points, the most popular being the underpass between the Blue Lake and the Leg of Mutton Lake.

 Aquifer Tours operate a fascinating 45 minute tour which takes visitors in a glass panelled lift down the original dolomite well shaft, from which water was originally extracted, through a tunnel to see the Blue Lake at close proximity.
 Learn about the hydrology of Mount Gambier's water supply and the aquifer system.
 Hear the interesting stories of local history, European settlement, folklore and Aboriginal legend.
-Daily tours are available, contact The Lady Nelson Visitor and Discovery Centre for further information.
+Daily tours are available, contact the Mount Gambier Visitor Centre for further information.

 Access With Assistance for the Disabled